On Newlyn Beach

 Newlyn St Peter's Church Panto.

-and was performed circa Jan 1952.The music that year included songs
+"Jack and the Beanstalk" performed circa Jan 1952.The music that year included songs

 row.